-It was gathered that the clearing agent accused the command of raising mandatory charges on consignments by 300 per cent.
+It was gathered that clearing agents accused the command of raising charges on consignments by 300%.
 The alleged directive credited to the Customs Area Comptroller, MMA Command, Jayne Shoboiki, is that all consignments must as from July 13, 2018 be on Form M. You can get details of the story here.

 However, up till now the tension between both parties are remain unresolved.
 Clearing activities were again stopped due to high clearing charges and other matters between the Customs and Association of Nigerian Licensed Clearing Agents last week.

 The aggrieved clearing agents accused the customs of tripling the charges for clearance of consignments at the airport.
-In reaction, leaders of clearing agents ordered their members to vacate the premises while the command hierarchy locked the long room.
+In reaction, the leaders ordered members to vacate the premises while the command hierarchy locked the long room.